integrativemodeling/exosome/README.md

 `rmsf.Ski7.pdf`,`rmsf.Rrp6.pdf`,...: pdf file of the RMSF analysis

-`chimera_session.py`: chimera session file to display the localization densities
+`chimera_session.py`: Chimera session file to display the localization densities

 `stat.out`: stat file containing all relevant information on the score, etc.